emberjs/rfcs/text/0000-angle-bracket-invocation.md

 HTML attributes can be passed to the component using the regular HTML syntax.
 For example, `<FooBar class="btn btn-large" role="button" />`.
 HTML attributes
 can be interleaved with named arguments (it does not make any difference).
-This is a new feature that is not avaialble in the classic invocation style.
+This is a new feature that is not available in the classic invocation style.

 These attributes can be accessed from the component template with the new `...attributes` syntax, which is available only in element positions, e.g.